 Note that scales Abmaj and Cmin are identical, which explains their equal scores.

-A visual comparison of scales with melodic interval highlightings shows that there is little difference between these temperaments with respect to the performance of Les Ombres Errantes.
-Since ‘sauveur’ temperament had been designed in 1701 by the (hearing impaired?)
-French mathematician Joseph Sauveur, it is not unlikely that it could be used for the composition of Les Ombres Errantes in 1730.
+A visual comparison of scales with melodic interval markings shows that there is little difference between these temperaments in terms of the performance of Les Ombres Errantes.
+Since the 'sauveur' temperament was designed in 1701 by the (hearing-impaired?)
+French mathematician Joseph Sauveur, it is not unlikely that it was used for the composition of Les Ombres Errantes in 1730.

-Many more checks can be done by changing the weights assigned to occurrences of melodic and harmonic ratios.
-Finding the best settings requires a thorough study of the musical score — this is where human musicologists come back to the scene!
+Many more checks can be made by changing the weights assigned to the occurrences of melodic and harmonic ratios.
+Finding the best settings requires a thorough study of the musical score — this is where human musicologists come in!

-Ears (plus expertise of the score) might make a final decision:
+Ears (plus expert knowledge of the score) could make the final decision:

-The analytical process we are following is a kind of reverse engineering… Evidently, composers did not look for a suitable temperament after creating a musical work.
-It is more realistic that they composed works on existing instruments, with the effect that sets of pieces produced by the same composer (using the same instrument) at a given period obeyed implicit melodic and harmonic constraints best fitting the tuning of their instrument(s).
+The analytical process we are following is a kind of reverse engineering… Obviously, composers did not search for a suitable temperament after creating a musical work.
+It is more realistic to assume that they composed works on existing instruments, with the effect that sets of pieces produced by the same composer (using the same instrument) at a given time obeyed implicit melodic and harmonic constraints that best suited the tuning of their instrument(s).

 Comparative study

-Let us examin again J.S.
-Bach’s Prelude 1 in C major for which Kirnberger III had (visually) been elected as a better match than Kirnberger II.
-Including ratios 6/5 and 9/8 in eligible melodic up/down intervals, and 6/5 as a harmonic interval, yields the following classification of tuning schemes:
+Let us look again at J.S.
+Bach's Prelude 1 in C major, for which Kirnberger III was chosen (visually) as a better match than Kirnberger II.
+Including the ratios 6/5 and 9/8 as possible melodic up/down intervals, and 6/5 as a harmonic interval, the following classification of tuning schemes emerges:

-The winner is undoubtedly ‘sauveur’ although the harmonic score is identical for six temperaments, yet ‘kirnberger_3′ rates much less.
+The winner is undoubtedly 'sauveur' although the harmonic score is identical for six temperaments, but 'kirnberger_3' scores much lower.

-Keep in mind that this has been obtained by declaring ratios close to 6/5 as eligible consonant melodic and harmonic intervals.
-Read page Bach well-tempered tonal analysis for a discussion of this hypothesis.
+Note that this was achieved by declaring ratios close to 6/5 as possible consonant melodic and harmonic intervals.
+For a discussion of this hypothesis, see Bach well-tempered tonal analysis for a discussion of this hypothesis.

-Sauveur’s temperament is the best fit because of its high proficiency in harmonic minor thirds (6/5) and Pythagorean major seconds (9/8).
-It also has a complete set of perfect fourths and fifths (3/2) except for the wolf fourth ‘D#’ - ‘G#’ which is close to 477 cents (instead of 498).
-Fortunately, this interval is never used in Bach’s piece:
+Sauveur's temperament is the best suited because of its high proficiency in harmonic minor thirds (6/5) and Pythagorean major seconds (9/8).
+It also has a complete set of perfect fourths and fifths (3/2) except for the wolf fourth 'D#' - 'G#', which is almost 477 cents (instead of 498).
+Fortunately, this interval is never used in Bach's piece:

 This rendering can be compared (in terms of tunefulness) with a human performance on a real harpsichord:

-Unsurprizingly, J.S.
-Bach’s Fugue 1 in C major shares the same preference for ‘sauveur’, with other tuning schemes following in a different order.
-All fugues in this series of works (books I and II) have been associated with preludes of the same key.
+Unsurprisingly, J.S.
+Bach's Fugue 1 in C major shares the same preference for 'sauveur', with other tuning schemes following in a different order.
+All of the fugues in this series of works (books I and II) are associated with preludes in the same key.

 The tonal analysis of J.S.
-Bach’s Prelude 2 in C minor again selects ‘sauveur’ under the same evaluation criteria — including ratios 6/5 (melodic and harmonic) and 9/8 (melodic up/down).
-The classification is utterly different but the winner is unchanged, even though it is challenged by ‘rameau_en_sib’ for its harmonic score.
+Bach's Prelude 2 in C minor again selects 'sauveur' using the same evaluation criteria — including the ratios 6/5 (melodic and harmonic) and 9/8 (melodic up/down).
+The scoring is completely different, but the winner is unchanged, although it is challenged by 'rameau_en_sib' for its harmonic score.

-Note that the Cmin scale has a bad rate due to melodic intervals.
-It beats Sauveur’s temperament with respect to harmonic intervals, but these are relatively less frequent in this prelude.
-This classification might be quite different if some ratios (such as 9/8) are ignored for evaluating melodic intervals.
-Even ratios close to Pythagorean thirds (81/64) might sound acceptable in quick melodic movements — read page Bach well-tempered tonal analysis.
+Note that the Cmin scale has a bad rate because of the melodic intervals.
+It beats Sauveur's temperament in terms of harmonic intervals, but these are relatively rare in this prelude.
+This classification could be quite different if some ratios (such as 9/8) were ignored for the evaluation of melodic intervals.
+Even ratios close to Pythagorean thirds (81/64) may sound acceptable in fast melodic movements — see the page on Bach well-tempered tonal analysis.

 J.S.
-Bach’s Fugue 2 in C minor again selects ‘sauveur’.
+Bach's Fugue 2 in C minor again favours 'sauveur'.

 We get the same result with J.S.
 Bach’s Prelude 6 in D minor (random choice).
 Note the strikingly high melodic scores of ‘sauveur’:

 J.S.
 Bach once claimed that he could play his entire repertoire on the instrument he had tuned by himself.
-This sounds like squaring the circle, and many hypotheses have been advocated to solve this problem for das Wohltemperierte Clavier.
+This sounds like squaring the circle, and many hypotheses have been put forward to solve this problem for das Wohltemperierte Clavier.

-These examples suggest that Sauveur’s temperament could be Bach’s choice.
-Although there is little chance that the German composer (1685-1750) had heard about research work of the French physician (1653-1716), the systematic construction of this temperament — a single sequence of fifths diminished by 1/5 comma (see image and read Asselin, 2000 p.
-80) — suggests that any composer might figure it out independently.
+These examples suggest that Sauveur's temperament may have been Bach's choice.
+Although there is little chance that the German composer (1685-1750) would have heard of the research work of the French physician (1653-1716), the systematic construction of this temperament — a single sequence of fifths diminished by 1/5 comma (see image and read Asselin, 2000 p.
+80) — suggests that any composer could have worked it out independently.

-In order to check (and challenge) this hypothesis we completed the tonal analysis of 24 preludes and fugues in books I and II of The Well-Tempered Clavier using the same settings.
-Read page Bach Well-tempered tonal analysis.
-This large-spectrum analysis requires a device for batch processing which we describe now.
+To test (and challenge) this hypothesis, we have undertaken a tonal analysis of 24 preludes and fugues from books I and II of The Well-Tempered Clavier using the same settings.
+Read the Bach Well-tempered tonal analysis page.
+This large spectrum analysis requires a batch processing device, which we will now describe.

 Batch processing

-In order to analyse the tonality of a large number of musical works we need to create a Data page containing the names of all pages containing the Bol Processor scores of these items.
-For instance, page “-da.index_preludes_book_I” reads as follows:
+To analyse the tonality of a large number of musical works, we need to create a Data page containing the names of all the pages containing the Bol Processor scores of these items.
+For example, the page “-da.index_preludes_book_I” is as follows:

 When reading this page, the Tonal analysis procedure opens each data file and picks up the Bol Processor score it contains.
-To facilitate this, option Batch processing may be checked in the settings.
+To facilitate this, the Batch processing option can be checked in the settings.

-In the batch-processing mode, the machine will not display the whole set of tonal scales for each analysed musical work.
-If the score contains a specification for a tonal scale — a _scale(some_scale, 0) instruction — the list of prefered scales is displayed down to the specified one.
-If the specified scale comes first in the classification, the following next 2 following scales are listed.
-If no scale is specified, only the 10 best-matching scales are listed:
+In the batch-processing mode, the machine will not display the full set of scales for each piece of music analysed.
+If the score contains a specification for a tonal scale — a _scale(some_scale, 0) instruction — the list of preferred scales will be displayed down to the specified one.
+If the specified scale is the first in the ranking, then the next two following scales are listed.
+If no scale is given, only the 10 best matching scales are listed:

-At the bottom of the page, a button SHOW RESULTS displays a HTML file — which can be downloaded — containing all results:
+At the bottom of the page, a SHOW RESULTS button displays a downloadable HTML file containing all the results:

-The HTML page also displays the settings of the analysis and it can be downloaded, along with a CVS file of the same figures which lends itself to statistical graphic display.
+The HTML page also shows the settings for the analysis, and can be downloaded, along with a CVS file of the same figures, which is suitable for statistical graphing.

-Results for the analysis of all preludes and fugues of The Well-tempered Clavier are published and discussed on page Bach well-tempered tonal analysis.
+The results of the analysis of all the preludes and fugues of The Well-tempered Clavier are published and discussed on the page Bach well-tempered tonal analysis.

 Does it apply to western classical music?

-The analysis of tonal intervals and of matchings with documented tuning systems (temperaments) makes sense with respect to Baroque music, taking for granted that composers and instrument tuners were trying to achieve a maximum consonance in the performance of their musical repertoire.
-The question remains open whether it produces an equally reliable (and useful) analysis of musical works in more recent periods.
+The analysis of tonal intervals and their correspondence to documented tuning systems (temperaments) makes sense in the context of Baroque music, assuming that composers and instrument tuners sought to achieve maximum consonance in the performance of their musical repertoire.
+The question remains whether it is equally reliable (and useful) for the analysis of musical works from more recent periods.

-The best score — once again — is that of Sauveur’s temperament, notably owing to ascending melodic intervals.
-In case performers do attempt to achieve ratios 9/8, 6/5, 5/4 and 3/2, then ‘sauveur’ might be the best representation of the “tuning scheme” they have in mind.
+The best score — once again — is that of Sauveur's temperament, mainly because of the ascending melodic intervals.
+If performers are trying to achieve ratios 9/8, 6/5, 5/4 and 3/2, then ‘sauveur’ may be the best representation of the "tuning scheme" they have in mind.

-The equal-tempered scale comes last with scores of 3529, 1680 and 240 for ascending melodic, descending melodic and harmonic intervals respectively.
-Part of the explanation lies in the comparison of both scales as backgrounds of harmonic intervals:
+The equal temperament scale comes last, with scores of 3529, 1680 and 240 for ascending melodic, descending melodic and harmonic intervals respectively.
+Part of the explanation lies in the comparison of the two scales as a background to the harmonic intervals:

-The most visible difference is the usage of almost perfect harmonic major thirds (ratio 5/4) on Sauveur’s scale (see image) instead of Pythagorean major thirds (approx. ratio 81/64) on the equal-tempered scale (see image).
-The former have been assigned weighs (+1) and the latter (-1).
-Background yellow lines indicate that these intervals are used quite often.
+The most obvious difference is the use of almost perfect harmonic major thirds (ratio 5/4) on Sauveur's scale (see image) instead of Pythagorean major thirds (approximately ratio 81/64) on the equal tempered scale (see image).
+The former have been assigned weights (+1) and the latter (-1).
+Yellow background lines indicate that these intervals are used quite frequently.

-A drawback of Sauveur’s scale is the wolf fourth ‘D#’ - ‘G#’ (approx. 477 cents), yet this interval is not frequent on the score.
+One drawback of Sauveur's scale is the wolf fourth 'D#' - 'G#' (approx. 477 cents), but this interval does not occur frequently in the score.

-Many other remarks could be done comparing the scores of melodic intervals, and the entire process (which took almost 8 minutes) could be launched again with different settings of weighs assigning more or less importance to particular intervals.
-After all, we do not know whether an expert player of a stringed instrument would perform minor thirds at intervals 6/5, 32/27, tempered, or any other value, and even more whether these values depend on the harmonic/melodic context of each musical phrase.
+Many other observations could be made, comparing the values of the melodic intervals, and the whole process (which took almost 8 minutes) could be started again with different settings of the weights, giving more or less importance to certain intervals.
+After all, we do not know whether an expert player of a string instrument would play minor thirds at intervals of 6/5, 32/27, tempered, or some other value, and even more so, whether these values depend on the harmonic/melodic context of each musical phrase.

 This suggests that we shouldn’t get too excited about a (still primitive) tonal analysis tool when it comes to sophisticated tonal material…